SigNoz/opentelemetry-python-example/lesson-3-1/README.md

 In this tutorial, we set up auto-instrumentation for our Flask app with OpenTelemetry.
 Implementing tracing/metrics/logs with OpenTelemetry is easy as it involves no code changes.

-In the next lesson, we will learn how to instrument our application and create spans manually.
+In the [next lesson](https://github.com/SigNoz/opentelemetry-python-example/tree/main/lesson-3-2), we will manually configure the agent to instrument our application.

 ---